trek10inc/awsume/docs/developer/awsume.md

 On top of this, awsume is designed to help users with MFA by taking advantage of 12 hour long session tokens (get MFA-authenticated user credentials that are valid for 12 hours, use those credentials each hour to assume the role you want, without needing to re-enter MFA every hour).

-There's a lot of peripheral `get_credentials_...` functions defined here in an attempt to help make things a little easier to read.
+There are a lot of peripheral `get_credentials_...` functions defined here in an attempt to help make things a little easier to read.

 ### lib